 How Is Back Pain Treated With Western Medicine?

-Back pain is most often treated by western practitioners with pain relieving drugs, via pills and/or creams.
+Back pain is most often treated with pain relieving drugs, via pills and/or creams.
 Due to studies proving the effectiveness of complementary modalities, medical doctors are also recommending acupuncture, yoga, massage therapy, and Chiropractic care.

 If these therapies are not helpful, steroid injections may be recommended.
 At last result, surgery may be the recommend course for chronic low back pain.

 How Is Back Pain Treated With Chinese Medicine?